Planning & Design

 Also, remember that a garden is more than greenery.
 You may want to add stone slabs, brick pavers, small gravel or a wooden deck.
 Adding “flooring” to your garden will make it more attractive and will help with movement and maintenance.
 In addition, add boundary “lines” with fences, stone walls and hedges to keep your garden orderly.

 Keep in mind that it’s your garden.
-So unless you’re entering a competition, if your design makes you happy it’s achieved its goal.
+So unless you’re entering a competition, if your plan makes you happy it’s achieved its goal.